This document describes what Entire Output Management can do and how it works. It covers the following topics:

 In theory, separation exits can be used.
 However, binary data cannot be separated with standard exits, as they are not readable.

-enriched with user-defined meta data.
-The meta data can be viewed via
+with user-defined meta data.
+The meta data can be viewed via PF2 on

-PF2 on the spooling attributes screen of an active report, or in any
+the spooling attributes screen of an active report, or in any user exit that

-values that exceed the length of the terminal line size of the Entire Output
+exceed the length of the terminal line size of the Entire Output Management

-Management character interface will be truncated to one line and marked with
+character interface will be truncated to one line and marked with the

-the continuation marker "...".
-Meta data are passed to Entire Output Management
+continuation marker "...".
+Meta data are passed to Entire Output Management via

 Option in the Installation and